 Visitors to the Museum can trace the genealogy of the individual IWC watch families

-The museum is closed on Sundays, Mondays and public holidays:
+The museum is closed on Sundays, Mondays, public holidays and for specific internal events:

 For children under 12, admission to the IWC Museum is free.